Skip to main content

 8 Minors in establishment or liquor store (LCLA s.79(1)/(2)) $3,000-$7,000 / 3-7 days $7,000-$11,000 / 7-11 days $11,000-$15,000 / 11-15 days

 Item 7 is the single most enforced contravention in BC.
 Of 254 waivers in the 2026 report, 157 were for supplying liquor to a minor, most triggered by the Minors as Agents Program.
 The standard waiver offer is the $7,000 minimum or 7 days.
-Of the licensees who accepted a waiver in the 2025 report, 93 chose the suspension and 47 chose the monetary penalty.
-That split is striking: the suspension costs a $2 million restaurant roughly $38,356 in lost revenue, more than five times the fine.
+The 2025 report shows where that choice lands in practice: 93 accepted waivers were taken as 7-day suspensions and 47 as $7,000 monetary penalties, the tier where a first minors contravention sits.
+The suspension costs a $2 million restaurant roughly $38,356 in lost revenue, more than five times the fine, and most licensees chose it anyway.

 Item 8 (minors present in the establishment) carries a lower penalty.
 Allowing a minor to be on the premises is a $3,000 first offence.
 Selling them a drink is $7,000.